satbq/musicMCT/README.md

 about the scales’ internal structures and mutual relationships.
-The shape of those hyperplane arrangements gets pretty complex: for the important case of seven-note scales, the main arrangement has 42 hyperplanes in a 6-dimensional space!
+The shape of those hyperplane arrangements gets pretty complex: for the important case of seven-note scales, the main arrangement has 42 hyperplanes in a 6-dimensional space.
 Computational tools are therefore very helpful.

 If you’ve ever wondered why a piece of music uses one scale rather than